 16. SCEL’s online system

 16.2.
-SCEL grants to the Client access to SCEL’s on-line system in consideration of the Client agreement to be bound by these Conditions and restating the Client’s agreement each time the Client accesses SCEL’s on-line system.
+SCEL grants to the Client access to SCEL’s on-line system in consideration of the Client agreement to be bound by these Conditions which shall be deemed to include all relevant Extra Terms and restating the Client’s agreement each time the Client accesses SCEL’s on-line system.

 16.3.
 SCEL may suspend or terminate access at any time by sending written notice to the Client.

 16.4.
 Termination of the access will not affect any accrued rights or liabilities of either Party nor will it affect the coming into force or the continuance in force of any other provisions of these Conditions which are expressly or by implication intended to come into force or continue in force on or after that termination.

 16.5.
 Unless SCEL agrees otherwise, the Client may request a refund of funds held in the Client’s Accounts by notice to SCEL in writing.
 Upon such a request or upon termination of the access to SCEL’s on-line system, SCEL shall remit available funds to the Client in such a manner as SCEL deems appropriate.